 What I mean by that is almost 50% of their learning is going to happen without us even really being involved from a “sales process” side of things.

 Social selling is the most buyer-centric thing you can do because it recognizes that as a sales professional, I can’t control everything.
 I can’t think like that every time I pick up the phone.
 I’m going to move them forward.
+How to start with social selling you can learn here.

 The reality is they’re not going to move forward, they’re going to move backwards, they’re going to move sideways; I can’t control that.
 What I can control is, I can be the voice that helps them along the journey, when they are ready to move along that journey.